SammyCode002/vault-password-manager/README.md

                                Stored in DB (login check only)
 ```

-**Why 600,000 PBKDF2 iterations?** Each login attempt takes real CPU time — fast enough that you barely notice it (~0.5s), slow enough that offline brute-force is painful.
+**Why 600,000 PBKDF2 iterations?** Each login attempt takes real CPU time.
+Fast enough that you barely notice it (~0.5s), slow enough that offline brute-force is painful.
 OWASP's 2023 recommendation for PBKDF2-SHA256 is 600,000.

 **Why are site names in plaintext?** So search works without decrypting every row.
 An attacker with your vault file can see which services you use but not your actual credentials.
 KeePass and Bitwarden make the same call.